Who Truly Brought The Seeds Of History To The New World? Discover The Shocking Truth About The First Africans Who Landed In America.

 Maintaining Cultural Identity

 Foodways were another vital thread.
-Now, african culinary traditions—techniques for preparing okra, black-eyed peas, and yams—shaped Southern agriculture and American cuisine more broadly than most people realize.
+Practically speaking, african culinary traditions—techniques for preparing okra, black-eyed peas, and yams—shaped Southern agriculture and American cuisine more broadly than most people realize.
 The knowledge of how to cultivate rice in the Lowcountry, for example, was directly brought over from West African expertise and transformed the economic landscape of the entire region.

 The Broader Historical Lesson